 Perez credited his return to focus to a mound visit by his manager, saying that it helped him re-focus on the game at hand.

 "He told me not to go too fast," Perez said.
 "To take my big breaths and continue to throw my pitch.
 That is exactly what the idea was of his visit to the mound."

 Jason Frasor and Joakim Soria would each work a scoreless inning in relief to finish off the victory.

 Dallas Keuchel (6-10) lasted 5 2/3 innings for Houston, giving up seven runs (six earned) on six hits.
 Keuchel struck out five.

 With the Rangers leading 1-0, the Astros scored three times in the fourth inning.
-Chris Carter drove in his 81st RBI to tie the game and Brandon Laird, batting .188, hit his fifth home run of the season to put the Astros ahead, 3-1.
+Chris Carter drove in his 81st run of the year to tie the game and Brandon Laird, batting .188, hit his fifth home run of the season to put the Astros ahead, 3-1.

 The Rangers woke up in their half of the fourth inning and scored five runs, all with two outs.
 The big blow came off the bat of Leonys Martin, who drove in three runs with bases-loaded double.

 "(Keuchel) wasn't giving us anything over the plate to get on," Washington said.
 "Finally things started to open up.
 We caught the one that (Alex) Rios hit, but the big blow was the one that we got from Martin.
 He set up on a pitch in the zone and was able to drive it into right field."

 Rios also had two RBIs in the inning.